-- 2. Click on the New button to create a new SmartText entry. - 3.
-Give the SmartText entry a name ("lax" in our example).
+- 1. Invoke the command Insert > SmartText. - 2.
+Click on the New button to create a new SmartText entry. - 3.
+Give the SmartText entry a name ("sd" in our example).

 Later, the SmartText entry can be called up by using the specified name.